Public Shooting Days at Cascade Shooting Facilities (CSF)

-When you arrive, you will be met by the CSF Gatekeeper to collect fees, answer questions and direct you to the C range.
-When you get to the C range, you will be met by a CSF Range Safety Officer(s) (RSO) for your required range safety briefing, and they will be present the entire time you are there.
+When you arrive, you will be met by the CSF Gatekeeper to check in, collect fees, answer questions and direct you to the C range.
+When you get to the C range, you will be met by a CSF Range Safety Officer(s) (RSO) for your required range safety briefing, and they will also be present the entire time you are there.

 While you will be briefed when you get there by the RSO(s), here are some of the rules.
 Most should look familiar to you.

 - Treat all guns as always loaded.

 - Never point a gun at anything you are not willing to destroy.